magento-hackathon/operation-frontend-steward/proposals/02-atomic-templates.md

 /app/design/frontend/base/default/checkout/cart/item/fragment/image.phtml
 ```

-The item renderer is responsible solely for the structure of each “row”, and the fragments contain all the content-specific logic and output.
+The item renderer is responsible solely for the structure of each “row", and the fragments contain all the content-specific logic and output.
 They can be re-assembled in any configuration to suit the project, whether that is a table or not.

 *File: /app/design/frontend/base/default/checkout/cart/item/default.phtml*